0xadri/notes-js/__msc_ai_templates.md

 Implement 6 solutions that allow me to manually switch from one to another by changing a hardcoded value from 1,2,3,4,5, or 6 ?

 ---

+## Solutions Presentation Requiring Approval

+Mention 3 other possible solutions inline with best practices, also add trade-offs.
+Do not do any single code change until I approve

+I wonder if there a better way to do this, inline with existing patterns and best practices.

+Explain potential solutions, with tradeoffs, and do not implement until I approve.

+---